mcohen01/node-quickbooks/README.md

 <a name="reportCustomerBalanceDetail" />
 #### reportCustomerBalanceDetail(options, callback)

-Retrieves the CustomerBalanceDetail Report from Quickbooks
+Retrieves the CustomerBalanceDetail Report from QuickBooks

 __Arguments__